CHAPTER ONE

 Her training called it instinct.

-Now, the further she walked from the main road, the louder the wrongness hummed.
+The farther Harper walked from the main road, the louder the wrongness hummed.

 People underestimated her constantly.